uniport/uniport-gateway/MIGRATION_GUIDE.md

 The detection of the deprecated language cookie name `ips.language` was removed.
 Please use its replacement `uniport.language` or configure the language cookie middleware accordingly.

+## Session Middleware

+Rename the configuration key `clusteredSessionStoreRetryTimeoutInMiliseconds` to `clusteredSessionStoreRetryTimeoutInMilliseconds`.

 ## `9.*.*` -> `9.3.*`

 ### Clustered Portal-Gateway